-Juniper (Juniperus spp.) is one of the most tried-and-true bonsai plants, even for novice bonsai gardeners, and makes an ideal decorative houseplant.
+Juniper (Juniperus spp.) is one of the most tried-and-true bonsai plants, easy to care for even for novice bonsai gardeners.
+It makes an ideal decorative houseplant.
 Proper care for juniper bonsai trees ensures strong, healthy growth.
 Some junipers are naturally prostrate, such as Juniperus chinensis var. sargentii, while others are upright, such as Juniperus chinensis 'Fairview.'
 Both are perennials in U.S. Department of Agriculture plant hardiness zones 4 through 9.
 Regardless of their natural shapes, all juniper bonsai specimens are trained to resemble miniature trees, and they all require the same care.

 Watering and Fertilizing

-The art of bonsai requires you to prune a plant's roots and grow it in a small, shallow container.
-With the roots restricted this way, the plant's top growth develops into a miniature version of the plant's natural shape.
-Because the small pots contain a limited amount of soil, adequately watering and fertilizing a juniper bonsai is critical to its health.
+Because small bonsai pots contain a limited amount of soil, adequately watering and fertilizing a juniper bonsai is critical to its health.
 Let the soil dry slightly before watering your juniper, but don't let it dry completely.
 If the soil surface is dry, water thoroughly until the excess flows from the pot's drainage holes.

 Sun and Soil

-You can repot juniper any time during its growing season, using a commercially prepared mix labeled for bonsai, or you can make your own.
+You can repot juniper any time during its growing season, using a commercially prepared mix labeled for bonsai, or a home made one.
 A suitable potting mix includes equal parts of humus or ground pine bark, sand or perlite, and clay.
 Don't give the bonsai any fertilizer for 30 to 60 days after transplant.

 Pruning and Plucking

 Pests and Diseases

-Sanitize pruning tools to mitigate the spread of disease.
+Sanitize pruning tools to prevent the spread of disease.
 The way to do this is to dip them for five minutes in a solution of 1 part bleach and 3 parts water.
 Rinse the pruners with water before making any cuts.
 The small size of juniper bonsai makes it easier to remove pests by hand instead of using chemical treatments, which may overwhelm the small plants.